General Trip Information

 Day 1: Vientiane Arrival (B, D)

 Say hello to the capital of Laos.
-Upon arrival in Vientiane, students and teachers will be welcomed by our friendly tour guide and then we will transfer them to the hotel for check-in and relax.
+Upon arrival in Vientiane, students and teachers will be welcomed by our friendly tour guide and then we will transfer them to the hotel for check-in and refreshing breakfast.

 We will start our school trip with the city’s oldest temple, Wat Sisaket – filled with thousands of Buddha statues.
-Then, we will transfer to Wat Prakeo, which is the former royal temple and previously housed the famous Emerald Buddha.
-After that, the Patuxai Victory Monument is the next destination for students to take photos with their friends.
+Then, we will transfer to Wat Prakeo, which is the former royal temple and the famous Emerald Buddha.
+After that, the Patuxai Victory Monument is the next destination for students to take photos with their friends and teachers.
 In the evening, we return to the hotel for dinner and overnight accommodation.

 Day 2: Vientiane – Vang Vieng (B, L)